Pritiks23/GC-2/README.md

 - Strong overall stability in short structured generation
 - Latency is relatively decoupled from context growth at this scale
-- Execution behaves closer to a **fixed-cost inference system with stochastic variance**
+- OpenAI appears closer to a relatively flat latency regime under this workload scale, with higher stochastic variance relative to observed context growth.

 This results in: